jthurteau/wrest/README.md

 Rooting happens when:

 - one (outer) script with it's own scope (closure) includes another, and
-- the outer script verifies the other script exists and is reabable first, and
+- the outer script "verifies" the other script first, and
 - the outer script gets an array from the returned value of the include, and
 - if any of the preconditions fail the outer script treats the result as an empty array (no data, not an error)